 Symptoms of throat cancer

 The symptoms of throat cancer are often similar to symptoms of other much less serious conditions.
 You can find information about possible symptoms in each of the cancer type sections for this part of the body.
-You can also watch our 1 minute video explaing about about some of the possible symptoms.
+You can also watch our 1 minute video explaining some of the possible symptoms.
 You should see your doctor if you have any symptoms.

 Throat cancer and symptoms to look out for.